Vienna U-Bahn: Type X

 Siemens was contracted in September 2017 to deliver and maintain 34 six-car type X trains.
 The order includes an option for an additional eleven trains.
 The vehicles are designed for both fully automated and driver-operated service.
 The first trains arrived in the spring of 2020 and entered service on 16 June 2023.
 The final trains are scheduled for delivery by the end of 2030.
-They currently operate on all lines except for the U6, and will be used for the upcoming U5.
+They currently operate on lines U2 and U3, and will be used for the upcoming U5.